zenmonkeykstop/qubes-doc.rtd/developer/general/gsoc.rst

 You don’t have to be a proven developer – in fact, this whole program is meant to facilitate joining Qubes and other free and open source communities.
-The Qubes community maintains information about `contributing to Qubes development </doc/contributing/#contributing-code>`__ and `how to send patches </doc/source-code/#how-to-send-patches>`__.
-In order to contribute code to the Qubes project, you must be able to `sign your code </doc/code-signing/>`__.
+The Qubes community maintains information about :ref:`contributing to Qubes development <introduction/contributing:contributing code>` and :ref:`how to send patches <developer/code/source-code:how to send patches>`.
+In order to contribute code to the Qubes project, you must be able to :doc:`sign your code </developer/code/code-signing>`.

 You should start learning the components that you plan on working on before the start date.
-Qubes developers are available on the `mailing lists </support/#qubes-devel>`__ for help.
+Qubes developers are available on the :ref:`mailing lists <introduction/support:qubes devel>` for help.
 The GSoC timeline reserves a lot of time for bonding with the project – use that time wisely.
 Good communication is key, you should plan to communicate with your team daily and formally report progress and plans weekly.
 Students who